Kong/insomnia/DEVELOPMENT.md

 - `/packages` contains related packages that are consumed by `insomnia` or externally.

+Insomnia Inso CLI is built using a series of steps

+1. `packages/insomnia-send-request/dist/index.js` is transpiled from `packages/insomnia` using both esbuild and tsc to gather some of insomnia renderer networking functionality
+1. `insomnia-inso` uses project references to import `insomnia-send-request` and `insomnia-testing` to gather functionality for creating test code and running requests.
+1. `packages/insomnia-inso/dist/index.js` is transpiled with esbuild
+1. `packages/insomnia-inso/bin/inso` is shell script which points at `packages/insomnia-inso/dist/index.js` and is used for local development
+1. `packages/insomnia-inso/binaries/inso` is an executable made with `pkg`

 ## The `insomnia` Main Package

 `/packages/insomnia` is the entry point for the app.
 All other packages are imported from this one.